trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 tags : [Algorithm , BloomFilter]
 Description : "A note on implementing a bloom filter"
 ---
-A bloom filter is a data structure which allows the server to sync data with a client with low data consumption
+A bloom filter is a data structure which allows the server to sync data with a client with low data consumption.
+Another usecase is to find out uniqueness of the data

 Here is how the interaction between the client/server will take place:
 ```mermaid